-I will never forget until my last breath the day I realized my son had dyslexia.
+I will never forget the day I realized my son had dyslexia.
 DYSLEXIA.
 The word felt heavy on my shoulders and my heart.
 In a nutshell, I knew it was something to do with difficulty in reading and writing.
 Yet, I did not understand what it really meant.
 And that was terrifying.
 Amazingly, studies show that about 20% of people are dyslexic in the US.
 This means one in every 5 children is dyslexic.
 So I knew I was not alone.

 The official definition of dyslexia is a specific learning disability that is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 In a nutshell, the brain matches the sounds with letters in more steps; therefore, it is more difficult for dyslexics read and write.
 Some dyslexics may also have difficulty with speech.